 The present study investigates the protection of shrimp Penaeus monodon against V. harveyi using actinomycetes and the modulation of the shrimp non-specific immunity.
 The antibacterial activity of the shrimp will be determined by treating both in vitro (intramuscular injection) and in vivo (orally with feed) methods at the concentration of 2 mg per animal and 2% of the actinomycetes incorporated with commercially available artificial pellet feed, respectively.
 The antibacterial activity of actinomycetes will be confirmed by PCR, qPCR, Microbiological methods and bioassay.
 In this study, antibacterial activity of actinomycetes by in vivo and in vitro methods showed strong antibacterial activity and the immunological parameters.
 Examination of up and down regulation of immunological parameters in penaeid shrimp after treated with selected potent marine actinomycetes.
 Further work has to be carried out for the potent actinomycete compound produce in large scale at hatchery level to analyze the efficacy of marine actinomycete.

-Project Title:Technology development for Hatchery Production and Evaluation of Probiotic Bacteria as Feed Supplement for Growth, Survival and Colour Enhancement of Marine Angel Fishes Year:2014 Funding agency:University Grants Commission Post-Doctoral Fellow: Dr. M.V.Rajeswari Mentor: Dr.Radhika Rajasree S.R.
+Project Title:Technology development for Hatchery Production and Evaluation of Probiotic Bacteria as Feed Supplement for Growth, Survival and Colour Enhancement of Marine Angel Fishes Year:2014 Funding agency:Sathyabama Institute of Science and Technology Grants Commission Post-Doctoral Fellow: Dr. M.V.Rajeswari Mentor: Dr.Radhika Rajasree S.R.

 The present study has planned to develop successful technology for hatchery production of marine angel fishes for sustainable aquarium trade with 5 different species occurred in Indian waters with the intention of augmenting marine ornamental fishes for sustainable aquarium trade and Brood Stock development,breeding and maintenance of Marine angel fishes.
 Technology perfection for mass scale production of marine angel fish is also envisaged.